otrv/otrv.github.io/posts/build-a-live-reloader-with-deno.md

 ---
 title: Build a live reloader with Deno
 date: 2020-10-28
-description: A short introduction to Deno by building a live reloader similar to Nodemon and Wathcman.
-By going through the tutorial you will explore all principles of Deno.
+description: A short introduction to Deno by building a live reloader similar to Nodemon and Watchman.
+By going through this tutorial you will explore all principles of Deno.
 cover: deno.webp
 ---

-*2024 Update: This article was written in 2020 and so is a bit outdated.
-But all the principles in the article would still be relevant today.*
+_2024 Update: This article was written in 2020 and so is a bit outdated.
+But all the principles in the article would still be relevant today._

-*Before starting; if you don't know what Deno is and what it tries to accomplish, you should head over to this blog [post](https://deno.land/v1) if you want to learn more about it.*
+_Before starting; if you don't know what Deno is and what it tries to accomplish, you should head over to this blog [post](https://deno.land/v1) if you want to learn more about it._

 Since **Deno** 1.0 was released, JS developers all around are interested in finding out what it has to offer and how it improves over **NodeJS**.
 To help, I wanted to build something simple and fun while exploring fundamentals of **Deno** runtime and tooling.

 This is a small tutorial to build a bare bones live reloader like **nodemon** and **denon**.
 Keep in mind, we will not cover many edge cases and we will ignore possible bugs.
 Our reloader will also not have many of the features existing tools provide so you should probably keep on using **denon** for your Deno apps.
 But if you are interested in **Deno**, you can always improve upon what we have built here!

-*The source code for this project is available on [Github](https://github.com/otrv/denor).*
+_The source code for this project is available on [Github](https://github.com/otrv/denor)._

 # Getting Started With Deno